ipfs/ipfs-docs/docs/how-to/companion-node-types.md

 # Understand node types in IPFS Companion

 IPFS Companion's preferences screen allows you to choose from several different node types.
-The full list of available types you'll see in your Companion preferences depends on the browser you're using (i.e. Firefox, Chrome, Brave), but the full list is as follows:
+The available types you'll see in your Companion preferences depends on the browser you're using (i.e. Firefox, Chrome, Brave), but the full list is as follows:

 [[toc]]